StevenMapes/django-aws-api-gateway-websockets/README.md

 If you are using a EC2/ECS then you should be using an IAM Role otherwise use a user.

+This package **does not** include creating an AWS Certificate as you may already have one.
+You should create that yourself.
+If you do not know how then see the [Appendix](#Appendix) section at the end of this file.

 ## IAM Policy
 You'll need to grant the IAM permission to allow this project to create the API Gateway, create the domain mappings and to execute the API to send messages from the server to the client(s).